 Changing negative thinking is possible and achievable.
-I have learned that when I concentrate the majority of my thoughts on the negative aspects of life, whether that be my own or otherwise, I feel much more depressed and despondent.
-Or, if I focus primarily on all my shortcomings, failures and disappointments and ignore all the successes and achievements I have had, then I feel much more pessimistic and down on myself.
+I have learned that when I concentrate the majority of my thoughts on the negative aspects of life, whether that be my own or otherwise, I feel much more negative and downhearted.
+Or, if I focus on all my shortcomings, failures and disappointments and ignore all my successes and achievements, I feel much more pessimistic and negative.
 My self-image and self-esteem suffer.
-For 17 years, I concentrated the majority of my thoughts on the negative in just this way, and I was extremely unhappy as a result.
+For many years, I concentrated the majority of my thoughts on the negative in just this way, and I was extremely unhappy as a result.

 Shifting Thoughts From the Negative to the Positive

 Seeing only the negative aspects of life is like viewing life through a colored lens that filters out all that is good and positive.
-There are always positives to be seen in the world and within our lives, and there are always silver linings to be seen within every situation.
+There are always positives to be seen in the world and within our lives, and there are always silver linings to be found in any given situation.

 Life to me is like two sides of a coin.
-There is always a positive and a negative.
-Like Yin and Yang, the dark and the light will always co-exist.
-But it is then up to us to choose which side of the coin to focus on the most.
-Our personal and inner happiness is within our own hands, and I believe that feeling and being happy is a personal choice, no matter what dark clouds or storms surround us.
+There is always a positive and a negative side to a situation.
+Just like Yin and Yang, the dark and the light always co-exist.
+It is up to us to choose which side of the coin to focus on the most.
+Personal and inner happiness is within our own hands, and feeling and being happy is a personal choice, no matter what dark clouds or storms surround us.

-It is not always easy to accomplish, however, when some of us are conditioned throughout our lives to think more negatively based on our own unfortunate circumstances or life events.
-When a string of unfortunate or tragic events occur, we can start to believe that everything will be the same, that there is no hope for change or for something more positive to occur.
-Because of how things have gone, that must be how it will always be.
+However, this is not always easy to accomplish when many of us are conditioned to think more negatively based on unfortunate circumstances or life events.
+When a string of unfortunate or tragic events occur, we can start to believe that everything will be the same and that there is no hope for something more positive to happen.
+Because of how things have historically unfolded, that must be how it will always be.

-Within psychology, this is called CBT– cognitive behavioral therapy – which is altering negative thoughts to more positive ones through deliberate, conscious effort.
-We can apply the same principle to our daily lives and moment-to-moment thought processes to achieve greater happiness on a daily basis.
+Within psychology, this is called CBT– cognitive behavioral therapy.
+CBT is altering negative thoughts to more positive ones through deliberate, conscious effort.
+We can apply the same principle to our daily lives and thought processes to achieve greater happiness on a daily basis.
 It is not easy if we are conditioned to think differently, but it is possible.
-Anything in life is possible, with the right attitude and with concentrated effort.
+Anything in life is possible, with the right attitude and concentrated effort.

-Even when things go drastically wrong and take a major downturn in our lives, we can change negative thoughts to the positive by looking for the silver linings in any given situation, or really, what is called the brighter side of life.
-There is always a silver lining, if you look for one hard enough.
-When we do so, we can change how we feel about a seemingly negative situation and can feel more positive about it.
+Even when things go drastically wrong and take a downturn in our lives, we can change negative thoughts to the positive by looking for silver linings in any given situation.
+There is always a silver lining, if we look for one hard enough.
+When we do so, we can change how we feel about a seemingly negative situation, and we can feel more positive about it.

-Here’s to changing negative thinking and to your own happiness!
+So, here’s to changing negative thinking and here’s to your happiness!